-For this gallery wall inspiration, I blended the boho and farmhouse home decor styles.
+For these wall decor ideas for gallery walls, I blended the boho and farmhouse home decor styles.
 Don’t miss the 5 tried and true gallery wall styling tips at the end too!

 Don’t even get me started on the industrial style.
 It’s got a piece of my heart too.